OffByOneStudios/dgg-clicker/README.md

 ## TODO

 ## Simulation reafactor
-We are refactoring the simulation into seperate files.
+* We are refactoring the simulation into seperate files.
 Vite is not bundling them correctly, specifically imports
 * Messages are currently untyped.
 Make them an enum
 * Move the state into a seperate file
+* Make the commands functions
+*

 * Buying things